THE INDEPENDENT VOTING SYSTEM

 - Voters who like more than one candidate are not disenfranchised.

-- The system does not have a bias for or against any candidate.
+- The system has no bias for or against any candidate.

 - The number of candidates running does not matter.

-- A candidate cannot affect the outcome of the election by entering the race, unless he wins the election.
+- A candidate cannot affect the outcome of the election by entering or leaving the race, unless

-- Because of this, no petition signatures are necessary to get on the ballot.
+- Because of this, no signatures or petitions are necessary to get on the ballot.

 - Because candidates can't hurt each other by running, no primary election is necessary.